-- · Students must write their paper in English. - The paper is typically 20 pages or more.
-Only original graphs and tables shall qualify for pagination or word count. - Paper to be written on A4 size paper.
+- Research paper must be written in English. - The research paper is typically 20 pages or more.
+Only original graphs and tables shall qualify for pagination or word count. - Research paper to be written on A4 size paper.
 Typeface must be set to 12 point "century" at 25 lines per page, with one-side printing.
-Each page must contain sufficient margin to allow for binding. - A separate sheet containing paper title and a summary of approximately 400 words to be included at the end of report. - Paper must include a title page.
+Each page must contain sufficient margin to allow for binding. - A separate sheet containing research paper title and a summary of approximately 400 words to be included at the end of the research paper. - Research paper must include a title page.
 This should contain title, name of graduate school and program, student name and ID number.